 An understanding of the world of work is essential for finding a place where an individual's knowledge and gifts can be used.
-Career Services provides resource materials of career information, internships, and summer opportunities, plus information regarding graduate and professional schools.
-In addition, the Career Services home page (campus.houghton.edu/orgs/career) provides links to career planning sites on the Internet.
+Career Services provides resource materials of career information, internships and summer opportunities, plus information regarding graduate and professional schools.
+In addition, the Career Services homepage provides links to career planning sites on the Internet.